Yaniv-Gilad/theater-jerusalem/README.md

 ## Requirements
 ### Functional

-- The site will support the following operating systems: windows7-10.
+- The site will support the following operating systems: windows 7-10.
 - The site will support the following browsers: edge, chrome.
 - The dates on the site will be synchronized to Google Calendar.
 - Add / delete / update / export files.